Rpc

 .
 Developers must ensure that theServiceName

-used during registration and usage is consistent;A default Context can be set for the Proxy:
+used during registration matches the one used at runtime;A default Context can be set for a Proxy:

-If no Context is passed or an empty Context is passed during an RPC call, the Proxy’s default Context will be used;
+If no Context is provided during an RPC call or an empty Context is provided, the Proxy’s default Context will be used;

-Users can set or retrieve the default Context via the
+Users can set and get the default Context via

 SetDefaultContextSharedPtr